 5. Offer Exclusive Content only for subscribers

 - include “action steps” in your episodes.
-You can use this optional entry in your episode creation page to include “homework assignment” or additional resources to support your listeners.
+You can use this optional entry in your track creation page to include “homework assignment” or additional resources to support your listeners.
 Since this entry can only be seen by your subscribers, use it as an additional incentive for encouraging people to subscribe.

 6. Offer An Ad-Free Version

 Most people don’t like hearing ads in their podcasts.
-If you have ad sponsorship in your normal episodes, but want to get more subscriber signups on Soundwise, you can offer an ad-free version of your podcast only available to your subscribed listeners.
+If you have ad sponsorship in your normal tracks, but want to get more subscriber signups on Soundwise, you can offer an ad-free version of your podcast only available to your subscribed listeners.

 7. Build Audience Community

-Soundwise gives you multiple ways to connect with your listeners beyond the audio broadcasting, i.e. via emails, comments on episodes, and group messages sent to your subscribers’ phones.
+Soundwise gives you multiple ways to connect with your listeners beyond the audio broadcasting, i.e. via emails, comments on tracks, and group messages sent to your subscribers’ phones.
 When someone subscribes to your podcast, they also join an audience community where they have the opportunity to interact with you, the host, and other listeners.
-If you’re actively present in your community— dialoguing with your listeners, asking people’s feedback on your episodes, encouraging people to express themselves— you’ll help your listener group thrive, and that in itself can be a huge attraction for people to subscribe to your podcast.
+If you’re actively present in your community— dialoguing with your listeners, asking people’s feedback on your tracks, encouraging people to express themselves— you’ll help your listener group thrive, and that in itself can be a huge attraction for people to subscribe to your podcast.

 How do you go about getting people to subscribe to your podcast?
 Share your success experience with us at firstname.lastname@example.org, and we may feature you and your podcast in our next newsletter.